DORA vs K-PIPA

 Why Organizations Use It

-Legally mandated for ~22,000 EU entities to mitigate systemic risks, ensure compliance by January 2025, enhance cyber defenses amid rising threats (74% ransomware hit), build stakeholder trust, and drive cybersecurity investments.
+Legally mandated for ~22,000 EU entities to mitigate systemic risks, ensure ongoing compliance since January 2025, enhance cyber defenses amid rising threats (74% ransomware hit), build stakeholder trust, and drive cybersecurity investments.

 Implementation Overview

 Gap analyses, framework establishment, testing programs, vendor contracts.
-Tailored by size/complexity; full application January 17, 2025.
+Tailored by size/complexity; fully applicable since January 17, 2025.
 Ongoing authority oversight, no formal certification but audits and reporting required.
 (178 words)

 K-PIPA Details